 Get access to our list of scientific peer reviewed papers and publications by the GLINT researchers relating to the project’s research results and take a look at all dissemination material of the GLINT project, such as flyers, brochures, fact sheets, and articles published in the popular press.

 If you have any questions about the GLINT project, please do not hesitate to contact us by using the message form below

 Xavier Golay is professor of MR Neurophysics and Translational Neuroscience at the UCL Institute of Neurology.
 As the original inventor of the GlucoCEST method and as GLINT Scientific Coordinator, he is leading the project in scientific aspects.

 Katharina Krischak is a project manager at the European Institute for Biomedical Imaging Research and is responsible for the day-to-day management of the GLINT project.

-As head of project management at UCL's European Research and Innovation Office, Ilaria Marsili is responsible for the management of contractual and financial matters for GLINT.
+Natalie Nestorowicz is a project manager at UCL’s European Research and Innovation Office and responsible for the management of contractual and financial matters for GLINT.